m3allimm4a4/natours/readme.md

 - Go to `src/models/userModel.js` and comment out the pre save middleware to disable password hashing (since dev-data users are already hashed).
 - Clear all DB data `pnpm delete-dev-data`.
 - Import new data `pnpm import-dev-data`.
+- Password for all imported users is `test1234`.

 ## VS Code Extensions